Berkeley Preparatory School Technology Vision Statement:

 Berkeley students use technology to explore the world, expand their horizons, and make a positive difference in a media-centric, rapidly changing digital age.

 Grades 4 and 5 use iPads purchased through Berkeley to place the world’s information resources at their fingertips.
-In the 2018-2019 school year, students in grades 6 through 8 are required to use MacBook Pros leased through the school.
+Students in grades 6 through 8 are required to use MacBook Pros leased through the school.
 As part of our new Mac@Berkeley program.
 Students in grades 9 to 12 use an OS X notebook either leased through the school or purchased on their own.
 Personal digital devices are a great source for active learning by offering unparalleled opportunities to enhance problem-solving, improve collaboration, deepen understanding, improve achievement, and foster lifelong learning.